 5 rounds of…

-Unlike most other benchmarks this WOD is not for time.
-You can rest as needed, when needed (between sets).
-Simply get through this workout, recording your max number of bodyweight bench press reps and pull ups each round.
-The pull ups are “strict” meaning, classic pull ups without any kicking, kipping or flailing around.
-Again this is a pure strength workout, with no concern for time.
+Compared to most other benchmarks, this WOD is not for time.
+You can rest as needed when needed (between sets).
+Get through this workout, recording your max number of bodyweight bench press reps and pull-ups each round.
+The pull-ups are “strict,” classic pull-ups without kicking, kipping, or flailing around.
+Again, this is a pure strength workout without concern for time.
 It’s an excellent measure (benchmark) of how much your upper body strength has improved over time.

 3.)
 JT